7 Best Sales Analytics Software on G2: My Go-to Picks (2026)

 Users consistently highlight on G2 how Clari improves forecast accuracy, boosts visibility, and aligns sales, marketing, and RevOps around a single source of truth.

 There are, however, a few practical considerations to keep in mind.
 Some G2 reviewers note that Clari’s customization features are built for teams with complex or highly specific revenue structures.
-Configuring dashboards and workflows to match each team’s process can take some upfront effort, but reviewers note this flexibility ensures the platform aligns precisely with their goals.
+Configuring and learning about dashboards and workflows to match each team’s process can take some upfront time, but reviewers note this flexibility ensures the platform aligns precisely with their goals.
 For simpler needs, Clari’s depth of customization may be more than required.

 Others point out that Clari’s advanced analytics deliver powerful insights, but teams wanting highly specific metrics and custom dashboards may need to invest additional time tailoring them to their needs.
 For others, the ready-to-use reports and visualizations provide robust insights right out of the box